mcgill-robotics/ros-leddar/README.md

 To configure the device, take a look at the parameters defined in [Scan.cfg](cfg/Scan.cfg).

-These paramaters can also be updated on the fly with ROS `dynamic_reconfigure` as such:
+These parameters can also be updated on the fly with ROS `dynamic_reconfigure` as such:

 ```bash